zubecm/zubecm/README.md

 - 👋 Hi, I’m @zubecm
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on EPAM
+- 💞️ I’m looking to collaborate on any team for an internship
 - 📫 How to reach me mikitazubets@gmail.com

 <!---